Multiple System Atrophy (MSA)

 In contrast to Parkinson disease, multiple system atrophy usually does not usually cause resting tremor and dyskinesia, and symptoms respond poorly and transiently to levodopa.

-Typically, autonomic insufficiency causes orthostatic hypotension (symptomatic fall in BP when a person stands, often with syncope), urinary retention or incontinence, constipation, and erectile dysfunction.
+Typically, autonomic insufficiency causes orthostatic hypotension (symptomatic fall in blood pressure (BP) when a person stands, often with syncope), urinary retention, urinary incontinence, constipation, and erectile dysfunction.

 Other autonomic symptoms, which may occur early or late, include decreased sweating, difficulty breathing and swallowing, fecal incontinence, and decreased tearing and salivation.

-REM sleep behavior disorder (eg, speech or skeletal muscle movement during REM sleep) and respiratory stridor are common.
+Rapid eye movement (REM) sleep behavior disorder (eg, speech or skeletal muscle movement during REM sleep), respiratory stridor, and sleep apnea are common.
 Patients are often unaware of REM sleep behavior disorder.

 Patients may have nocturnal polyuria; contributing factors may include a circadian decrease in arginine vasopressin and treatments used to increase blood volume.

 Diagnosis of multiple system atrophy is suspected clinically, based on the combination of autonomic insufficiency and parkinsonism or cerebellar symptoms.
-Similar symptoms may result from Parkinson disease, Lewy body dementia, pure autonomic failure, autonomic neuropathies, progressive supranuclear palsy, multiple cerebral infarcts, or drug-induced parkinsonism.
+Similar symptoms may result from Parkinson disease, dementia with Lewy bodies, pure autonomic failure, autonomic neuropathies, progressive supranuclear palsy, multiple cerebral infarcts, or drug-induced parkinsonism.

 No diagnostic test is definitive, but some (eg, MRI, nuclear imaging with 123I-metaiodobenzylguanidine [MIBG], autonomic tests) help confirm clinical suspicion of multiple system atrophy—for example, if